 Curriculum Statement & Planning Documents

-At Edgware Primary we believe in lifelong learning and the notion that learning should be enjoyable, within a nurturing and inclusive environment.
-We are accredited as a Thinking School - and thinking is at the very heart of our curriculum.
-We place emphasis on developing critical thinkers, independent and self-regulated learners.
-We want our pupils to have the confidence and skills to ask questions and find answers independently.
-Through our engaging, bespoke and balanced curriculum, we encourage reflective and creative thinking and inspire our children to bring their own experiences and ideas.
-We equip our pupils with the broad skills, rich knowledge and understanding necessary to develop as resilient, 'whole children'.
-We give all pupils, including children that are disadvantaged and with SEND, the knowledge and cultural capital they need to succeed.
+We equip our pupils with the broad skills, rich knowledge, understanding and tools necessary to develop as resilient learners.
+We give all pupils, including children who are disadvantaged and with SEND, the knowledge and cultural capital they need to succeed.
 We ensure that we embrace the cultural diversity of our families and this is reflected in our curriculum.
 In the process of teaching diversity and promoting equality and inclusion, we help pupils to develop a multitude of valuable attitudes and transferable skills such as acceptance and tolerance.

 Metacognition: Monitoring and controlling what's in your head/thinking.